 Near Chtaura, I attended a Lebanese wedding.
 All the tables had shishas, and every 3rd word in each song was "habibi".

 Lebanese people are some of the worse drivers in the world.
 They ignore the most basic rules of the roads: no signals, no mirrors, will stop anytime/anywhere, one way streets are two ways etc. My rental car got hit by a van on the side, luckily I found a local guy who fixed and repainted it for $50 - I spent half a day at a police station, half the day in a garage.
-"You have to treat every car you see like a baby that you're holding in your arms" is apparently how to drive in Lebanon.
+"You have to treat every car you see like a baby that you're holding in your arms" is how I was told to drive in Lebanon.